joereynolds/life/docs/pure-data/meteor/docs/meteor.md

 ```

 As you can see, there's not much variation here and we're interested numbers
-spanning from 20 all the way up to 20,000 so we normalise it and arrive at:
+spanning from 20 all the way up to 20,000 so we normalise it with [this normalisation script](../code/normalise.py) and arrive at:

 ```